Brexit and jobs: what’s going to happen? If you’re currently seeking a job post-Brexit, you likely have many questions about... Read more...

 Now that you know how to ask for a pay rise, the next step is presenting your argument to your boss effectively.

 Here’s your opportunity to present your case that your achievements, skills and value should be rewarded with a pay rise.

 It’s also a good idea to inform your employer of the current average salary for someone in your position, suggesting a salary increase would put you on a level playing field.

-Make sure your salary request is realistic, but account for the fact that your boss will most likely attempt to negotiate it down.
+Make sure your salary request is realistic (within the average salary range for similar roles), but account for the fact that your boss will most likely attempt to negotiate it down.

 CNN suggest a 10% increase is a good pay rise request in the U.S. - however adjust this to your own situation.